 Number one - Newcastle United 5 Sunderland 1, Sunday, 31st October 2010

-The last meeting between Newcastle and Sunderland on Tyneside just happens to be perhaps the most memorable of all time, as Kevin Nolan's hat-trick gave United their biggest Tyne-Wear derby win in 55 years.
+Arguably the most memorable meeting between Newcastle and Sunderland on Tyneside, as Kevin Nolan's hat-trick gave United their biggest Tyne-Wear derby win in 55 years.

 Nolan got the ball rolling on 26 minutes with an inventive overhead kick before tapping home a second eight minutes later.
-Then Nedum Onuoha felled Jonas Gutierrez and Shola Ameobi, so often the scourge of Sunderland, made no mistake from the penalty spot.
+Then Nedum Onuoha felled Jonas Gutierrez for Shola Ameobi, so often the scourge of Sunderland, to make no mistake from the penalty spot.

 What do you think?
 Do you disagree with our order?
 Have we made a glaring omission?
 Let us know at email@example.com